cbeck88/conf-rs/MOTIVATION.md

 ## Testing interlude

-Many readers may be surprised at my conclusions about use of `serde` above.
+Many readers may be surprised at my conclusions about use of `serde` above, and the limitations that that will create around error reporting.
 It seems to be widely believed among rust users that this is not a limitation of serde.

 See for example [this reddit thread](https://www.reddit.com/r/rust/comments/1bjc7tp/getting_all_serde_errors_at_once/):